 Jordan joined GreenHomeNYC in 2009 and coordinated the Green Building Tours program for six years before joining the board – though he still helps organize the occasional tour.
-He is currently the Building Energy Auditor for the Northern Manhattan Improvement Corporation’s Weatherization Assistance Program.
+He is currently a Program Manager in NYCHA’s Energy Programs department, implementing energy efficiency projects in New York public housing.
 Prior to his career in energy efficiency, he was a campaign organizer for the 2008 Barack Obama presidential campaign.
 Before that, he lived in Thailand, teaching English to high school students.
 A native New Yorker, he enjoys exploring the City and making home brew in the world’s smallest kitchen.
 He holds a BA in Political Science from Boston University and an M.S. in Sustainability Management from Columbia University.

 Lucie Dupas – Entersolar

 Lucie is one of the lead engineers at Entersolar, a commercial solar installer developing projects in the Northeast.
 She also heads up the Operations and Maintenance activities for EnterSolar.
 Prior to joining EnterSolar, Lucie started her career in solar working with Sollega, a solar racking company incubated in the NYC ACRE / NYU-Poly incubator, and she still has strong ties with clean energy startups in the city.
 Following Sollega, she worked at Bright Power as a Senior Solar Engineer at Bright Power, a NYC-based energy management company.
 Lucie has extensive experience making solar projects happen in the challenging NYC regulatory environment.
 Her background allows her to successfully lead a wide variety of projects, not limited to technical challenges.
 She graduated from INSA Lyon with a Masters Degree in Energy Engineering.
 When not at a solar installation, Lucie can be found in the kitchen cooking French food or at a museum.